philc/book-notes/health/why we sleep - matthew walker.md

   * "The hot bath invites blood to the surface of your skin, giving you that flushed appearance.
     When you get out of the bath, those dilated blood vessels on the surface quickly help radiate out inner heat, and your core body temperature plummets."
-* Alarm clock: "Participants artificially wrenched from sleep will suffer a spike in blood pressure and a shock acceleration in heart rate caused by an explosive burst of activity from the fight-or-flight branch of the nervous system."

 ## Hurting and helping your sleep - pills vs. therapy (chap 14)